Killaghaduff: History

 The 1790 Cavan Carvagh list spells the name as Killaghdow.

 The 1821 Census of Ireland spells the name as Killaugaduff and states- Excellent land with a burial place on the farm.

 The 1825 Tithe Applotment Books spell the name as Killaduff.

-The 1836 Ordnance Survey Namebooks state- the ruins of an old church and grave yard.
-At the south corner of the grave yard there is an old Danish fort: lime is procured on the ground and is used for manure.
+The 1836 Ordnance Survey Namebooks state- the ruins of an old church and graveyard.
+At the south corner of the graveyard, there is an old Danish fort: lime is procured on the ground and is used for manure.
 The soil is light.

 The Killaghaduff Valuation Office Field books are available for 1838-1840.

 Griffith's Valuation lists six landholders in the townland.

 The landlord of Killaghaduff in the 1850s was Nicholas Ellis.

 Census

 In the Census of Ireland 1821 there were three households in the townland.

 In the 1901 census of Ireland, there were four families listed in the townland.